Is Celsius Bad for You? The Truth from a Dietitian

 The biggest piece of missing information is not just what is in the can, but how much.

-We’ve chatted through what some of the main ingredients are in Celsius energy drinks but we haven’t yet covered one important factor in determining how well an energy drink can boost your metabolism or athletic performance: how much of these ingredients are in each can?
+We’ve covered what some of the main ingredients are in Celsius energy drinks but we haven’t yet covered one important factor in determining how well an energy drink can boost your metabolism or athletic performance: how much of these ingredients are in each can?

 What should be a simple answer, isn’t.